yangong23/VSEnetworksIR/README.md

 # VSEnetworksIR
-Code will be uploaded very soon (by the 30th July 2021).

-Notice: VSEpp(named VSE++), SCAN, VSRN, and UNITER in this repository should be the independent project for running.
+This is the PyTorch code for analysing the limitations of VSE networks for image-to-text retrieval, which is described in the paper ["Visual Semantic Reasoning for Image-Text Matching"](https://www.mdpi.com/2313-433X/7/8/125).
+The code is modified from [VSE++](https://github.com/fartashf/vsepp), [SCAN](https://github.com/kuanghuei/SCAN), [VSRN](https://github.com/KunpengLi1994/VSRN), and [UNITER](https://github.com/ChenRocks/UNITER).
+Please notice: VSEpp(named VSE++), SCAN, VSRN, and UNITER in this repository should be the independent project for running.

 ## VSE++, SCAN, and VSRN: